James Bond UK release date – Complete guide to No Time To Die cast, plot and how to watch

-When is James Bond’s No Time To Die release date?
+James Bond: No Time To Die release date

-The film’s official Twitter account then released the shock news that No Time To Die would be postponed until November 2020, on account of the coronavirus outbreak.
+Before the onset of the pandemic, the film was expected to arrive in cinemas on 3rd April 2020 in the UK and 8th April in the US, but in March the film's official Twitter account released the shock news that No Time To Die would be postponed until November 2020, on account of the coronavirus outbreak.

-It was then delayed once again until 2nd April 2021, and then for a third time to its current international release date of 8th October 2021.
+It was then delayed once again until 2nd April 2021, and then for a third time to the 8th October 2021 – before landing on the current 30th September date.

 Filming for No Time To Die eventually wrapped, funnily enough, on the day it was originally supposed to hit cinemas.